Tr33Bug/DomainlifecyclesCodeGenerator/README.md

 1. Start session and setup:
     - Start ssh session or start a terminal to run the notebook on the local computer.
-    - Naviagte to the project folder or clone the repository to a desired location.
+    - Navigate to the project folder or clone the repository to a desired location.
     - Export the corresponding notebooks to be executed as python script.
-2. Set `run_name` in `1_datasetGenerator.py` und `2_trainingLoop.py` to a desired name (musst be the same in both)
+2. Set `run_name` in `1_datasetGenerator.py` and `2_trainingLoop.py` to a desired name (must be the same in both)
 3. run bash commands:
     ```bash
     # start tmux session
     tmux

-    # run the scipts and pipe the output to a log.txt file.
+    # run the scripts and pipe the output to a log.txt file.
     python 1_datasetGenerator.py > log.txt
     python 2_trainingLoop.py > log.txt
     ```